apache/incubator-graphar/docs/libraries/spark/spark.md

 The Graph Reader is a helper object which enables users to read all the chunk files from GraphAr for a single graph.
 The only input required is a GraphInfo object or the path to the information yaml file.
 On successful completion, it returns a set of vertex DataFrames and edge DataFrames, each of which can be accessed by specifying the vertex/edge label.
 The Graph Writer is used for writing all vertex DataFrames and edge DataFrames of a graph to generate GraphAr chunk files.
 For more details, please refer to the [API Reference](https://graphar.apache.org/docs/spark/).

 The Graph Transformer is a helper object in the GraphAr Spark library, designed to assist with data transformation at the graph level.
 It takes two GraphInfo objects (or paths of two yaml files) as inputs: one for the source graph, and one for the destination graph.
-The transformer will then load data from existing GAR files for the source graph, utilizing the GraphAr Spark Reader and the meta data defined in the source GraphInfo.
-After reorganizing the data according to the destination GraphInfo, it generates new GAR chunk files with the GraphAr Spark Writer.
+The transformer will then load data from existing GraphAr format files for the source graph, utilizing the GraphAr Spark Reader and the meta data defined in the source GraphInfo.
+After reorganizing the data according to the destination GraphInfo, it generates new GraphAr format chunk files with the GraphAr Spark Writer.

 ```scala
 // transform graphs by yaml paths